chipsalliance/Cores-VeeR-EL2/docs/source/triple-modular-redundancy.md

  * DCCM
  * I-Cache

-There's also the PIC which is memory mapped and connected through a dedicated interface resembing one of a CCM block.
+There's also the PIC which is memory mapped and connected through a dedicated interface resembling one of a CCM block.

 All of them are connected to the core via interfaces, where VeeR is the manager.